 The function returns a string value denoting the character equivalent to the given ASCII code.
-ASCII is a subset of Unicode character coding standard and is formed by 128 symbols in the character set.
+ASCII is a subset of the Unicode character coding standard and is formed by 128 symbols in the character set.
 The symbols consist of uppercase, lowercase letters, numbers, special characters including control characters and punctuation marks.
 Every symbol in the character set has an equivalent Decimal value (0 to 127), a Hexadecimal value and an Octal value.

-Example of CHR VBA Function in Excel
+Example of Excel VBA CHR Function

-Step 1: In excel sheet add 2 header texts in cell A1 and C1 as shown in the figure below.
-Column A to enter the ASCII code and Column C to print the corresponding character calculated using the VBA CHR function.
+Step 1: In the excel sheet add 2 header texts in cell A1 and C1 as shown in the figure below.
+Column A to enter the ASCII code and Column C to print the corresponding character calculated using the CHR function.

 Step 2: Follow the steps shown in the next section to create a Button in Excel workbook (please scroll the article) and change its caption to ‘Click here’.